We have donate and encourage others to do so as well. Possible places to donate:

 We have always given to charitable causes, and it will be so much fun to get to add more to that pot!

-Here's a video of our fall 2019 babies taken at 5 weeks of age: https://www.youtube.com/watch?v=aoQLOdWn_zQ
+Here's a video of a past litter taken at 5 weeks of age: https://www.youtube.com/watch?v=aoQLOdWn_zQ

 See facebook page for up-to-date pictures https://www.facebook.com/countryviewnewfypoos/

 All of our litters are well planned.
 A lot of time and effort goes into choosing a breeding prospect, raising it, training it, performing the proper health screenings/tests on it, providing the necessary veterinarian care for the pup, etc...
 We try our absolute hardest to put all we can into a breeding to get the best results out for you.
 We strive to produce the healthiest puppies that are also well socialized, so that they can hopefully be your mans-best-friend for many years to come!
 Puppies are thoroughly vet checked before going to their new homes.
 Each puppy has a checklist that the vet completes whole he/she is going over each puppy.
 The vet checks off as "normal" or "abnormal" for each of these areas and makes comments/notes.